BoboTiG/dusk-monitor/README.md

 - The current synchronized block (in red + a warning sign when behind the latest block).
 - The slash count (in red + a warning sign when they happen).
 - The generated blocks count.
-- The current rewards value (+ a theoric total rewards accumulated so far).
+- The current rewards value (+ an estimated total rewards accumulated so far).

 🔔 A nice sound will be played on new generated block, and this is totally optional.
 You can disable it by setting the `PLAY_SOUND=0` environment variable.